shashilingabathini/ibm-content-navigator-samples/DocumentUploadFilterPlugin/ReadMe.md

 ### Installing the plug-in

-1. If you would like to build this plug-in, proceed with step 2, otherwise you can download the [documentUploadFilterPlugin.jar](https://github.com/ibm-ecm/ibm-content-navigator-samples/tree/master/DocumentUploadFilterPlugin/documentUploadFilterPlugin.jar) file, and skip to step 6.
+1. If you would like to build this plug-in, proceed with step 2; otherwise, you can download the [documentUploadFilterPlugin.jar](https://github.com/ibm-ecm/ibm-content-navigator-samples/tree/master/DocumentUploadFilterPlugin/documentUploadFilterPlugin.jar) file and skip to step 6.
 2. Download the DocumentUploadFilter plug-in from [GitHub](https://github.com/ibm-ecm/ibm-content-navigator-samples/tree/master/DocumentUploadFilterPlugin).
 3. Create a **lib** directory under the DocumentUploadFilter.
 4. Copy all the dependencies into the **lib** directory (alternatively, you can update the **classpath** in the build.xml file included with the plug-in).